kitnato/neverquest/README.md

 ### Show damage per second (DPS)

 Default: off.
-Toggles DPS information for the character, equipment and monster.
+Toggles DPS information for the character, gear and monster.

 ### Auto-equip new items